AresValley/Artemis-DB/static/43/description.md

-This is an example of the Autocab Media Data Terminals used by cab companies all over the world.
+The Autocab Media Data Terminals is used by cab companies all over the world.
+Autocab is an example of Digital Dispatch System (DDS) for taxis.
+These use QPSK modulation.